Preksha-7/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I have created a tic-tac-toe game website using html, css and javascript.
+I have created a tic-tac-toe game website using HTML, CSS and Javascript.